whitewater-guide/gorge/README.md

 Gorge uses database to store harvested measurements and scheduled jobs.
 It comes with postgres and sqlite drivers.
 Postgres with timescaledb extension is recommended for production.
 Gorge will initialize all the required tables.
 Check out sql migration file if you're curious about db schema.

-Gorge uses cache to store safe-to-lose data: latest measurement each gauge and harvest statuses.
+Gorge uses cache to store safe-to-lose data: latest measurement from each gauge and harvest statuses.
 It comes with redis (recommended) and embedded redis drivers.

 Gorge server is supposed to be running in private network.
 It doesn't support HTTPS.
 If you want to expose it to public, use reverse proxy.

 ### Working with API

-Below is the list of emdpoints exposed by gorge server.
+Below is the list of endpoints exposed by gorge server.
 You can use `request.http` files in project root and script directories to play with running server.

 - `GET /version`